coredump-ch/telegram-groups-bot/README.md

 [![Build Status](https://img.shields.io/travis/coredump-ch/telegram-groups-bot/master.svg)](https://travis-ci.org/coredump-ch/telegram-groups-bot)

 This bot can be used to manage multiple Telegram topic group chats.
+In other chat tools, topic groups are known as "channels", but we tried to avoid that terminology because of the Telegram Channels that are something like public groups.

 Note that you need a Redis instance on your server.